 Fee Remission.
 Fee remission is the process by which the university and the graduate program pays a student's tuition and fees.
-It is a benefit of employment.
-GSRs get full fee remission, and ASEs (TAs, Readers, and Als) get partial fee remission, as determined by the union.
+It is a benefit of employment at 25% or greater.
+GSRs and ASEs (TAs, Readers, and Als) get full fee remission, as determined by the union.